xxao/linque/README.md

 - [all](#allcondition): Determines whether all items satisfy given condition.
 - [any](#anycondition): Determines whether a sequence contains any item or whether any item satisfies given condition.
-- [contains](#containsitem): Determines whether a sequence contains specified item by using default comparer.
-- [contains_by](#contains_byvalue-key): Determines whether a sequence contains item with given value by using specified item's key.
+- [contains](#containsvalue-key): Determines whether a sequence contains item with given value by using default comparer or specified item's key.

 ### Element Operations

-- [first](#firstcondition): Returns the first item that satisfies specified condition or raises error.
-- [first_or_default](#first_or_defaultcondition-default): Returns the first item that satisfies specified condition or specified default.
+- [first](#firstcondition-default): Returns the first item that satisfies specified condition or specified default if provided.
-- [last](#lastcondition): Returns the last item that satisfies specified condition or raises error.
-- [last_or_default](#last_or_defaultcondition-default): Returns the last item that satisfies specified condition or specified default.
+- [last](#lastcondition-default): Returns the last item that satisfies specified condition or specified default if provided.
-- [single](#singlecondition): Returns the single item that satisfies specified condition or raises error.
-- [single_or_default](#single_or_defaultcondition-default): Returns the single item that satisfies specified condition, specified default or raises error.
+- [single](#singlecondition-default): Returns the single item that satisfies specified condition, specified default or raises error.

 ### Sorting Operations

-- [argsort](#argsortreverse): Returns items indices that would sort current sequence by using default comparer.
-- [argsort_by](#argsort_bykey-reverse): Returns items indices that would sort current sequence by using selected item's key.
+- [argsort](#argsortkey-reverse): Returns items indices that would sort current sequence by using default comparer or selected item's key.
 - [reverse](#reverse): Produces new sequence by inverting order of items.
-- [rank](#rankmethod-reverse): Provides 1-based rank for each item of current sequence by using default comparer.
-- [rank_by](#rank_bykey-method-reverse): Provides 1-based rank for each item of current sequence by using selected item's key.
+- [rank](#rankkey-method-reverse): Provides 1-based rank for each item of current sequence by using default comparer or selected item's key.
-- [sort](#sortreverse): Produces new sequence by sorting elements by using default comparer.
-- [sort_by](#sort_bykey-reverse): Produces new sequence by sorting elements by using selected item's key.
+- [sort](#sortkey-reverse): Produces new sequence by sorting elements by using default comparer or selected item's key.

 ### Filtering Operations